 - They build managers who know how to draw potential out, not keep it contained.

 The scorecard has changed.
-But the real question is whether your culture knows it — and whether your people have what they need to play by the new rules.
-Learn more about how Aurora can help.
+But does your culture know it?
+And do your people have what they need to play by the new rules?

 .png)